doprz/UT-Registration-Planner/README.md

 ![UT Registration Planner Repo Banner](images/UT-Registration-Planner_repo-banner.png)

+## Deprecation Notice
+This repository has been deprecated and is no longer actively maintained.
+Development has moved to: https://github.com/Longhorn-Developers/UT-Registration-Plus

+Please visit the new repository for the latest updates, features, and bug fixes.
+All future development will take place in the new location.

+Thank you for your interest in this project!

 ## About
 UT Registration Planner is a Chrome Extension designed to improve the course registration process at The University of Texas at Austin.